r2shaji/palona-ai-task/DOCKER-GUIDE.md

    - Restart the service: `docker-compose restart backend`

 4. **Database initialization fails**
-   - Check MySQL container logs: `docker logs palona-mysql`
+   - Check MySQL container logs: `docker logs palona-sql`
    - Verify the SQL files in `backend/db/init/` are correctly formatted
    - Try running initialization manually with one of the alternative methods